Defense Cybersecurity Assurance ProgramLauren de Vries2019-12-13T15:53:03-05:00

 Helping keep the Department of Defense supply chain strong by supporting companies in cybersecurity resiliency

 The Defense Cybersecurity Assurance Program (DCAP), primarily funded by the Department of Defense’s Office of Economic Adjustment, provides assistance to companies that have a strong need for support in achieving compliance with DFARS 252.204-7012.
-The University of Michigan, along with its partners, The Ohio State University and Purdue University, provide compliance assistance to companies across the states of Michigan, Ohio and Indiana.
+The University of Michigan, along with its partners, The Ohio State University and Purdue University, provide compliance assistance to companies across the states of Michigan, Ohio and Indiana through:

 If you are a government contractor, failure to meet these requirements will result in the loss of existing and/or future contracts.